tagtag

 Failing Switches and Signals

-If you suffered severe or catastrophic injuries due to a failing switch or signal, you deserve fair compensation.
-The Federal Employers Liability Act (FELA) can help ensure that you have the financial support you need to pay for your injuries and to cover lost wages.
-However, you will need to work with an experienced FELA lawyer to you win your case.
+You deserve fair compensation if you suffered severe or catastrophic injuries due to a failing switch or signal.
+The Federal Employers Liability Act (FELA) can help ensure you have the financial support you need to pay for your injuries and cover lost wages.
+However, you must work with an experienced FELA lawyer to win your case.

 Moving Equipment Failures

 The nature of railroad worker injuries varies widely, but many severe railroad injuries are caused by moving equipment accidents.
-Hard coupling accidents between trains is one of the leading causes of injuries in the rail yard.
-Coupling is the method of joining two rail cars together, and when the trains collide together too quickly, there is a real potential for employees on board or close to the rail cars to be injured.
+Hard coupling accidents between trains are one of the leading causes of injuries in the rail yard.
+Coupling is the method of joining two rail cars, and when the trains collide too quickly, there is a real potential for employees on board or close to the rail cars to be injured.

-Employees also run the risk of injury when they dismount from a moving rail car.
-While this is not done as often as it was 30 years ago, some railroad companies still permit this practice, as long as safety guidelines are followed, such as ensuring the locomotive is moving at a walking pace.
-But one wrong step can still lead to a severe injury, and repeated dismounting from the cars can lead to a repetitive trauma, which harms the body over time.
+Employees also risk injury when they dismount from a moving rail car.
+While this is not done as often as 30 years ago, some railroad companies still permit this practice, as long as safety guidelines are followed, such as ensuring the locomotive is moving at a walking pace.
+But one wrong step can still lead to a severe injury, and repeated dismounting from the cars can lead to repetitive trauma, which harms the body over time.

-Moving tractors in the rail yard run the risk of dropping loads too close to employees or even falling over if they’re carrying an unbalanced load.
-And any slip and fall accident near a moving train car could result in a catastrophe.
+Moving tractors in the rail yard risk dropping loads too close to employees or falling over if they carry an unbalanced load.
+And any slip-and-fall accident near a moving train car could result in a catastrophe.

 Boiler Explosions

-Boilers onboard a locomotive should be regularly inspected and maintained as well as utilized according to important safety standards.
-If a railroad company does not follow through with its obligation to maintain a high degree of safety in the use and maintenance of locomotive boilers, it can seriously endanger any employees working on or near the unsafe trains.
+Boilers onboard a locomotive should be regularly inspected, maintained, and utilized according to important safety standards.
+If a railroad company does not follow through with its obligation to maintain a high degree of safety in the use and maintenance of locomotive boilers, it can seriously endanger any employees working on or near unsafe trains.
 In some cases, improper use and care of boilers can result in catastrophic explosion accidents that may severely injure those onboard the affected locomotive.

 Head-on Train Collisions